charischeungg/Interactive-Reports-on-Power-BI/README.md

 # Interactive-Dashboards-on-Power-BI
-These projects consists of an interactive  dashboard on Power BI that utilizes essential visualisation to effectively communicate performance insights.
+These projects consists of interactive  dashboard on Power BI that utilizes essential visualisation to effectively communicate performance insights.

 | File  | Description | Data Source |